Alpha 1.1

 Failing Forward

 The story is driven by both the players' successes and failures.
 Every time the dice are rolled, it affects the unfolding story.
 When players face skill checks without opposition and don't meet the required difficulty, the story doesn't stop.
 Instead, it takes a new direction, creating opportunities for new adventures and plot twists.
-This principle reflects the game's philosophy: every outcome, whether good or bad, presents a chance for storytelling.
+This principle reflects the game's philosophy: every outcome, good or bad, presents a chance for storytelling.

 In Enigma, failure doesn't mean the end of the story.
 Each challenge that isn't overcome directly influences the story's progression, sometimes leading to unexpected developments or problems.
-Failing a Navigate check doesn't necessarily mean being unable to pass an obstacle, it could also alert enemies, creating more tension and urgency.
-Not spotting an ambush through a failed Glean check might accidentally reveal important clues on the attackers, adding depth to the story.
+Failing a Navigate check doesn't necessarily mean being unable to pass an obstacle; it could also alert enemies, creating more tension and urgency.
+Not spotting an ambush through a failed Glean check might accidentally reveal important clues about the attackers, adding depth to the story.
 Failures can still move players closer to their goals, but with unforeseen consequences, making the journey more challenging and nuanced.

 • Player: "I wish to persuade the sentry to ignore our presence and leave the gate unsecured for us".